-You would think that with all the advances in modern technology, Sony would design their new console with enough an adequete amount of storage space that you won’t need a portable SSD to share the load.
+You would think that with all the advances in modern technology, Sony would design their new console with enough an adequate amount of storage space so you won’t need a portable SSD to share the load.
 But you’d be wrong.

-If you want to move any PS4 games over to your new console, you’re going to need an external drive.
-You’ll need to format your portable SSD as Extended Storage, which you can do through the PS5’s Storage settings.
-(Later firmware updates will let you move your PS5 games to external storage as well, likely through the same menu.)
+You can both store and play PS4 games from an external drive.
+If you’re looking to move any PS4 or PS5 games over to your new console you’ll need to format your portable SSD as Extended Storage, which you can do through the PS5’s Storage settings.

 This article has been updated since its original publication.